At a glance

-When kids get overexcited, it can make other people uncomfortable.
+When kids get too excited, it can make other people uncomfortable.

-You can help your grade-schooler get better at managing overexcitement.
+You can help your grade-schooler get better at managing excitement.

 It’s great when grade-schoolers are enthusiastic, whether it’s over a friend’s birthday party or the school talent show.
 But if they get too excited, they can make people around them uncomfortable.

-When kids get overexcited, they can have a hard time calming down.
+Some kids can have a hard time calming down when they get excited.
 If that happens a lot, there are things you can do to help your child gain control.

 Here’s an example of how it works:

 Recognize: Your child is playing a video game with friends and is really into it.
 Too into it.
 Your child hogs the controller and won’t give anyone else a turn.
 The friends get annoyed and want to leave, and your child’s excitement turns to anger.

 - Increased volume: Your child gets really worked up and yells at the game while playing.